-Bus drivers have an important job of transporting students safely to and from school.
+Bus drivers have the important job of transporting students safely to and from school.
 Students are expected to follow bus rules and driver directions.
 The bus driver is in full charge of the bus and riders at all times.
-Obey the driver's instructions when boarding, riding or leaving the bus.
-The driver has the authority to assign seats if needed to keep a safe environment.
+Students are to obey the driver's instructions when boarding, riding, or exiting the bus.
+The driver has the authority to assign seats whenever necessary to maintain a safe environment.
 Failure to comply can result in a loss of riding privileges.
-If you have any questions about the rules below or actions on a bus, please call the Transportation Department at 360-804-2650.
+Any questions about these rules or actions on a specific bus may be directed to our Transportation Department at 360-804-2650.

-The district utilizes bus conduct reporting to document inappropriate or unsafe behavior and communicate with a parent or guardian.
-Infractions of a severe nature or repeated behavior can result in loss of riding privileges and require a conference with school administrators, parents, students and transportation officials.
-Often times a positive behavior plan is required to re-establish riding privileges.
-The district reserves the right to suspend transportation privileges for any student that demonstrates unsafe behavior
+The district utilizes bus conduct reporting to document inappropriate or unsafe behavior and communicate the same with a parent or guardian.
+Infractions of a severe nature or repeated disruptive behavior can result in loss of riding privileges and require a conference with school administrators, parents, students, and transportation officials.
+Oftentimes, a positive behavior plan is required to re-establish riding privileges.
+The district reserves the right to suspend transportation privileges for any student that demonstrates unsafe behavior.

 Bus Conduct Progressive Discipline

-The Monroe School District uses a bus conduct progressive discipline model to provide students with a positive path of learning and improvement to meet the expectations for students riding the school bus.
-See the "BUS CONDUCT PROGRESSIVE DISCIPLINE" document to learn more about the process.
+Monroe School District uses a bus conduct progressive discipline model to provide students with a positive path of learning and improvement to meet expectations for riding the school bus.
+Please see "BUS CONDUCT PROGRESSIVE DISCIPLINE" document to learn more about the process.

 Audio Video & Cameras